 Psychology majors have the option of registering for an interdisciplinary SIP 593 supervised by the Psychology department.
 An SIP 593 does NOT carry a unit of credit that counts for the Psychology major, but does count as a unit of credit towards graduation and does satisfy the SIP graduation requirement.
 SIP 593’s are most often completed in summer before the senior year and are one unit.
 They are intended to give students flexibility to design a project that will be beneficial for them without having to adhere to the guidelines of a particular discipline.
-Most SIP 593s include a reflection that demonstrates how the student sees the project as connecting to their college coursework and to their future goals and career plans.
+Students complete weekly reflections detailing their progress, maintain a log of hours worked and tasks completed, and write a final comprehensive reflection that showcases their acheivments.
 If you want information on a Psychology SIP that will count for Psychology credit then please visit our Psychology SIP page.

 Interdisciplinary SIP 593 Models

-Most SIP 593s that we supervise in the Psychology department fall into one of four broad categories.
-However, if you have an idea that doesn’t fit squarely into one of these, it is probably possible to make it work!
+Most SIP 593s that we supervise in the Psychology department fall into one of two broad categories.
+However, if you have an idea that doesn’t fit squarely into one of these, it might be possible to make it work!

 Creative Product

 In this type of SIP 593, students create something that showcases their interest in Psychology but is not a traditional academic Psychology paper.
 Students turn in both the creative product as well as a reflection about their process, how the creative work exemplifies various principles, and how the project has affected their future goals.
-To be successful with this kind of SIP, students must have strong skills in the creative domain in which they are working (e.g., art, creative writing, etc.)
+To be successful with this kind of SIP, students must have strong skills in the creative domain in which they are working (e.g., art, creative writing, etc.).
+Students must have a proposal approved in order to embark on this kind of SIP.

 Examples: